 As the kiwi began to disappear from the bush, its image began to appear as an emblem.
 In the second half of the 19th century, it was used as a trademark – for veterinary medicines, seeds, drugs, varnishes, insurance, on the Auckland University College crest, and on Bank of New Zealand notes.

 When the first New Zealand pictorial stamps were issued in 1898, the kiwi was on the sixpenny stamp.
 About 1899, one observer said, ‘From the fact that bank notes, postage stamps and advertisement chromos generally have a portrait of this unholy looking bird on them, it is evident that the kiwi is the accepted national bird of New Zealand.’
 3

-Until the First World War, the kiwi represented the country and not the people – they were En Zed(der)s, Maorilanders or Fernleaves.
+Until the First World War, the kiwi represented the country but not the people – they were En Zed(der)s, Maorilanders or Fernleaves.
 During the First World War, New Zealand soldiers were often described as Diggers or Pig Islanders.
 But by 1917 they were also being called Kiwis.
 It was probably not because they were thought to be, like the birds, short, stocky scrappers – this was a more common image of Australians, while New Zealanders liked to emphasise their stature and good manners.
 It was simply that the kiwi was distinct and unique to the country.

-The kiwi had appeared on military badges since the South Canterbury Battalion used it in 1886, and it was taken up by several regiments in the First World War.
+The kiwi had appeared on military badges since the South Canterbury Battalion first used it in 1900, and it was taken up by several regiments in the First World War.
 Cartoonists also used the bird often during the war to symbolise New Zealand.
 At the end of the war New Zealand soldiers carved a giant kiwi on the chalk hills above Sling Camp on Salisbury Plain in England.